Apollo Theater: Minsky years

 In 1928 Hurtig and Seamon's Apollo Theater was a Minsky burlesque house.

-Following Hurtig's death in early 1928, Hurtig & Seamon's New Theater was leased that May to the Minsky brothers and their partner, Joseph Weinstock, who had been staging burlesque shows at a small theater above the Harlem Opera House named the Apollo.
+Following Hurtig's death in early 1928, Hurtig & Seamon's New Theater was leased that May to the Minsky brothers and their partner, Joseph Weinstock, who had been staging burlesque shows in a small theater above the Harlem Opera House named the Apollo.
 (Note: At the same time, Hurtig & Seamon's former space, the Harlem Music Hall, was leased for one year by Henry Drake and Ethel Walker, black performers and show producers.
 Renamed the Drake and Walker Theater, it was the first in the city controlled by black interests.)
 Seamon, along with I. H. Herk, retained an interest in the New Theater.
 As part of the agreement, the New Theater was renamed Hurtig & Seamon's Apollo, and the Harlem Opera House and the former Apollo within it were restricted from staging burlesque, vaudeville, musical comedy, or "tab shows" as long as Hurtig & Seamon's Apollo staged burlesque.
 In exchange, the latter theater could not show movies.

 Hurtig & Seamon's Apollo reopened in August 1928 after the Minskys renovated the lobby, repainted the auditorium, and extended the runway at orchestra level.
 Variety magazine reported that Walter Reade had leased the new Apollo for 16 1/2 years, but Billy Minsky bought out Seamon's lease the next month and continued to operate the theater.
 Initially, the theater still presented shows from the Mutual Circuit, which Herk headed.
 Performers typically mingled with audience members and performed for longer durations than under Hurtig & Seamon's tenure.
 Minsky and Herk split in mid-1929, but the theater continued to feature a mixture of stock shows and Mutual shows.
 Mutual began a decline precipitated by the Depression, and Billy Minsky announced in March 1930 that he would stop presenting Mutual shows.
 The following month, he started presenting stock shows with both black and white casts.
 Bessie Smith was among the earliest black entertainers to perform at the Apollo.